macsampson/blender-keycap-generator/README.md

 ## TODO

-- Top curve real time modification
-- Stem support generation
+- stem support generation
-- Support for multiple styles of stems (not to be confused with above)
+- support for multiple styles of stems (not to be confused with above)
+- custom width override
+- top curve real time modification
+- inner bevel